Where friends of antique clocks meet once a year

 Years ago Furtwangen had been one of the most important points of the Black Forest clock production with companies like “BADUF, LFS or Union Clock.
 And even before many inventors produced Black Forest clocks, flute clocks and the famous cuckoo clocks in their factories.

 Today the German Clock Museum is an attester of this splendid epoch.

 Once a year the antique clock metropolis awakes.
 Every year at the last weekend of August the Market for Antique Clocks and Watches opens.
-And the best and only place where it could be is next door to the famous German Clock Museum and in the halls of the University of Furtwangen “HFU”.

 Then millions of visitors from all over the world come to Furtwangen to marvel, to act and to buy something of this absolutely huge offer of clocks, timekeepers, literature and spare parts.

 And this offer is really unique and huge.
 Therefore the Market for Antique Clocks and Watches in Furtwangen is the biggest and most famous one in Europe.
 But if you think that only Black Forest clocks are shown and offered – you will be wrong.
 The offered articles contain timekeepers of many different epochs, countries and conserved stages.
 Collectors of high quality clocks, inventors and tinkerers have this unique opportunity to look, trade and enjoy!

 Friends of wrist watches and pocket watches find a rich assortment which has been extended year by year.